-The MFRA Service Delivery Plan 2019-20 reports on performance for 2018/19 and establishes the Key (KPI) and Local Performance Indicators (LPI's) and service delivery standards for 2019/20.
-Performance against the KPI's is reported to Authority in the Service Delivery Plan reports and to the Strategic Leadership Team and Performance Management Group (PMG) on a monthly basis.
+The MFRA Service Delivery Plan 2020-21 reports on performance for 2019/20 and establishes the Key (KPI) and Local Performance Indicators (LPI's) and service delivery standards for 2020/21.
+Performance against the KPI's is reported to Authority in the Service Delivery Plan reports and to the Strategic Leadership Team and Performance Management Group (PMG) on a quarterly and monthly basis respectively.

-Budget cuts have meant that we have had to become smarter about how we target our prevention and protection work.
+workover the years we have refined our approach to Prevention and Protection, using intelligence to target our activities on the most vulnerable people and highest risk buildings.
 This is reflected in our planning and performance, with Home Fire Safety Checks, and Safe and Well Visits, being delivered to specifically targeted people identified as being in need of our intervention.
-Likewise, our Unwanted Fire Signal Strategy has contributed towards the number of incidents of this type that we attend reducing by 50% since 2011/12.